-At the mentoring events the TU Dublin students will have the opportunity to discuss and learn from women working in industry about how the skills and knowledge the they are currently learning will not only be applied in third level but also in the professional work place.
-In addition, through this initiative the TU Dublin students will be able to discover more about the range of career opportunities that are available and what to expect from the workplace.
+At the mentoring events, TU Dublin students will have the opportunity to discuss and learn from women working in industry about how the skills and knowledge they are currently learning will not only be applied at third-level but also in a professional workplace.
+In addition, through this initiative, students will be able to discover more about the range of career opportunities that are available and what to expect from the workplace.

 Why Create This Initiative?

-A couple of years ago the OECD, Organization for Economic Cooperation and Development, published research which examined gender equality in education as well as in STEM subjects.
+A couple of years ago, the OECD, Organization for Economic Cooperation and Development, published research that examined gender equality in education and STEM subjects.
 The research found adolescent girls lacked confidence in their abilities with STEM areas despite the evidence that shows how competent young women are in these disciplines.
-These findings are consistent with the research Accenture conducted here in Ireland in 2015 about adolescent female students and STEM related subjects.
+These findings are consistent with the research Accenture conducted here in Ireland in 2015 about adolescent female students and STEM-related subjects.
 Perhaps one aspect of this difficulty for young women and STEM subjects, as the OECD report proposes, is how there is a lack of female role models for young women to emulate/look up to and possibly how working in engineering or computing does not fit into the stereotype of careers women ‘should’ be pursuing.

 This is partly why the ESTeEM initiative has been created.
-The purpose of this programme is to provide female TU Dublin students with a role model who will provide support, assistance and information about engineering or computing, the types of career paths available as well as what skills are needed to for the future workplace.
-The goal is for the TU Dublin graduate to take these skills and knowledge with them to the workforce so she will be more prepared for the career challenges that lie ahead.
+This programme aims to provide female TU Dublin students with a role model who will provide support, assistance and information about engineering or computing, the types of career paths available, and what skills are needed for the future workplace.
+The goal is for the TU Dublin graduate to take these skills and knowledge with them to the workforce to be more prepared for the career challenges that lie ahead.
 This initiative aims to create new role models for future young women who want to study these subjects and to show how engineering and computing are not just for young men.

 Stephen Robinson Director | MARSON Consulting Engineers, BEng Tech, BSc, MSc, CEng

-At the start of the academic year, new TU Dublin students who volunteer to join ESTeEM are given the opportunity to select a mentor, and the student will remain paired with her industry role model for the duration of her academic career in TU Dublin.
+At the start of the academic year, new TU Dublin students who volunteer to join ESTeEM are given the opportunity to select a mentor.
+The student will remain paired with her industry role model for the duration of her academic career in TU Dublin.
 The students and mentors meet over a series of five lunches during each academic year.
-At each event there is a short talk from a speaker working in either the engineering or computing industry followed by an activity and discussion.
+There is a short talk from a speaker working in either the engineering or computing industry followed by an activity and discussion at each event.